Project · Architecture Note · 2025–2026

 When you impose constraints on most surfaces of a generation system while leaving others open, the LLM will route computation into whichever surface remains unconstrained — even when structurally inferior options exist.
 This is not the model being adversarial.
 It is a direct consequence of optimising for task completion within whatever degrees of freedom are still available.

-This is a design-level concern, not a prompting problem.
-More specific prompts do not fix it.
-The only fix is either closing the unconstrained surface or explicitly accepting that the remaining freedom will be used.
+The result suggests the problem may be architectural rather than purely prompt-level.
+The most direct fix is either closing the unconstrained surface or explicitly accepting that the remaining freedom will be used.

 The SQL surface was not overlooked — it was intentionally left open because SQL is genuinely expressive and constraining it fully would have required a dedicated parser.
 The result is a measurable tradeoff: the open surface becomes the locus of nearly all remaining failure in an otherwise highly constrained system.

-This generalises beyond SQL.
+This likely extends beyond SQL-like escape hatches.
 Any system that relies on partial symbolic constraint as a correctness mechanism will exhibit constraint evasion proportional to the expressiveness of its unconstrained surfaces.
 The lesson is not simply "constrain everything"; it is to know exactly where the open surfaces are and what the planner can still push into them.

 // failure modes